Paul Stephenson (police officer): Career

 Stephenson joined the police service in 1975, aged 21 and spent much of his early service as a constable attached to the Lancashire Underwater Search Unit.
 In 1982 Stephenson attended the Bramshill police training college near Hook in Hampshire as a sergeant on the Special Course at the same time as Sir Hugh Orde, Peter Clarke, Tim Brain, Paul Kernaghan, Frank Whitely, Jane Stitchbury and numerous other chief police officers.
 He became a sergeant in Bacup (1983), then an inspector in Burnley (1984) and a Chief Inspector in Colne Traffic Department (1986).
 He became a superintendent at the age of 34 in February 1988 when in Accrington as sub-divisional commander before being appointed to a Headquarters research and planning post where he also acted as staff officer to his then Chief Constable, Brian Johnson CBE, QPM, who was professional advisor to Sir Peter Taylor during the course of him undertaking the Hillsborough Inquiry (1989–1990).
 Stephenson was thus party to all the material submitted to and considered by the Taylor Inquiry, albeit in a relatively junior position.

-He took a six-month secondment to the (former) RUC in the early 1990s as a sub-divisional commander, a posting that ended in some acrimony.
-He returned to Lancashire to a further Headquarters support post before being appointed in 1994 as a sub-divisional commander then divisional commander in Preston.
-He has also served as Assistant Chief Constable in Merseyside Police starting in 1994 until 1999 and Deputy Chief Constable in Lancashire from May 1999 under Chief Constable Pauline Clare.
+He later took a six-month secondment to the (former) RUC in the early 1990s as a sub-divisional commander, a posting that ended in some acrimony.
+He returned to Lancashire to a further Headquarters support post before being appointed in 1994 as a sub-divisional commander to then divisional commander in Preston.
+He also served as Assistant Chief Constable in Merseyside Police between 1994 and 1999 and Deputy Chief Constable in Lancashire from May 1999 under Chief Constable Pauline Clare.
 Stephenson succeeded Pauline Clare and was appointed as Chief Constable of Lancashire Constabulary in July 2002.
 He was appointed deputy commissioner of the Metropolitan Police in February 2005.

 In September 2008 it was announced he would become acting commissioner of the Met from 1 December, following the resignation of Sir Ian Blair.
 In January 2009 it was announced that he had been appointed as commissioner of the Metropolitan Police Service.